MartyniukAleksei/Data-Structures/README.md

   bounds queries, and BFS/DFS printing.
 ***
   ### 2. Linked List:
-  A lightweight C++ implementation of a singly linked list supporting common operations like adding, removing, and accessing elements.
+  An implementation of a singly linked list supporting common operations like adding, removing, and accessing elements.
 The class includes utilities for inserting at specific indices, clearing the list, and supports operator overloading for convenient usage.
 ***